AhmedK3019/Zarf-Token/README.md

 - Sprint 2
 - Sprint 3

-**Status:** The project is currently in its initial development phase.
+**Status:** Zarf Token is currently in its initial development phase.
 We are working on establishing the foundational architecture and implementing core system requirements for Sprint 1.

-**Known Issues:** TBD
+## Known Issues

+**Code Quality & Architecture**
+- Edge cases are not consistently handled across the codebase
+- Legacy code from earlier versions remains in some pages (e.g., `AllEvents.jsx`)
+- `MyWorkshops.jsx` and `WorkshopRequests.jsx` inconsistently access backend response data—sometimes using raw values, sometimes through card component functions—resulting in fragmented, difficult-to-maintain code

+**Data Synchronization & State Management**
+- Only a subset of pages implement auto-refresh (10-second intervals) to reflect backend changes
+- Operations on deleted instances (e.g., attempting to edit a removed workshop) are not properly handled and may cause errors

+**Data Model**
+- The current `Workshop` model conflates all workshop states (Pending, Approved, Rejected).
+A dedicated `WorkshopRequests` model should be implemented to separate request management from approved workshops

 **Notes:** Following Agile methodology, each sprint will deliver a fully functional version with all specified system requirements.